WilliamWelsh/FloodIt/README.md

 ## Acknowledgements

 Thank you to [Krystian](https://github.com/18), this game wouldn't have worked properly without him.

+Thank you to [Iain](https://github.com/Arrowerse2001), for helping me with testing and debugging.

 ## License